denster32/reading-notes/201/class7.md

 - when you call it it will : create a new object, bind this to the new object
 - run the code in the constructor
 - return new object
-- its better than creating a new onject, initialzing it and returning it
+- its better than creating a new object, initialzing it and returning it
+- a function that creates objects

 2. How does the term this differ when used in an object literal versus when used in a constructor?